f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 * A command or script to execute on AOS.
 * A command or script to execute on LOS.

-Multiple rows can be added, to allow independent control of multiple device sets.
-To remove a row, select the row by clicking the row number, then press the - button.
+Multiple tabs can be added, to allow independent control of multiple device sets.
+To remove a tab, click the cross next to the device set name in the tab list.

 <h3>6: Show Satellite Selection dialog</h3>